-Anyway, humans have picked up on this calorie restriction stuff.
-You might have seen one or two CR gurus giving TED talks; the exposed rib cages, gaunt faces, and complete lack of lean muscle mass are dead giveaways.
-Okay – that’s a bit unfair.
-CR is a legitimate way to improve many health markers.
-I’m just not convinced actively restricting your calorie intake through sheer will is the true path to enjoyable longevity.
-I’d rather be robust, vibrant, and full of zest.
-I want to eat big strapping meals of steak and veggies smothered in butter without counting calories.
-On occasion, I like to devour an entire roasted chicken (yeah, yeah, chicken has more omega-6 than most animals, but I’ll live).
+The research is compelling, but I’m not convinced actively restricting your calorie intake through sheer will is the true path to enjoyable longevity.
+I don’t want to be thin, frail, distractible, or preoccupied with food.
+I’d rather be vibrant and full of zest.
+I want to eat big strapping meals of steak and veggies smothered in butter without worrying about calories.
 I want to maintain muscle mass and have enough energy to go on long hikes and have the legs to still leap for high passes (over the young guys) at the end of Ultimate games.
 And as I appreciate the neuroprotective and autophagy-promoting qualities of calorie restriction, I’d rather not expend the mental energy and fortitude required to maintain such a regimen day-in and day-out.
-Nor would I willingly subject myself to forced calorie restriction, a la the lab mice.
-No human-sized rat cages for me, even if they include a salt lick and a running wheel (don’t get any ideas, Blaisdell).
-Based on the science, I don’t think all that is necessary.
-I’ll just IF instead.

 “Fasting” was the top search term for MDA last week, and I hadn’t done a big post on it in a while, so I thought I’d do a comprehensive rundown of all the benefits (some conclusive, others prospective) you can expect to obtain from IF.

 The popular c. elegans worm enjoys increased longevity with both twenty-four and forty-eight hour IFs via signaling through a gene that we all have.1

 One study (full PDF) from the 1940s found that varying amounts of twenty-four hour IFs (every other day, every fourth day, every eighth day, etc) prolonged the lifespan of rats without retarding or stunting the growth (as occurred with calorie restricting them).
 Female rats responded best to every eight day fasts, while males responded best to every other day fasts.

-Reductions in brain insulin signaling have been shown to increase lifespan in animals, either by calorie restricting or actively knocking out brain insulin receptors.
-Fasting also reduces brain insulin signaling, at least in rats.
+Reductions in brain insulin signaling have been shown to increase lifespan in animals, either by calorie restricting or actively knocking out brain insulin receptors.2 Fasting also reduces brain insulin signaling, at least in rats.3

 Going in and pharmaceutically manhandling your cholesterol synthesizing equipment is one thing; eating real food and exercising, resulting in possible alterations to your lipid profile, is another.
 We don’t set out to force your blood lipids into submission, but lifestyle changes that happen to change them for “the better” are usually a good thing.
 Fasting brings potent changes to blood lipids in an “organic” way – you’re just letting your machinery do its thing on its own – and this is probably a very good thing.

-IF is as or more effective than calorie restriction in improving metabolic syndrome markers in overweight women, and it’s a whole lot easier to stick with.
+Intermittent fasting is as effective or even more effective than calorie restriction in improving metabolic syndrome markers in overweight women, and it’s a whole lot easier to stick with.4

-Alternate day fasting improved cardiovascular risk markers, including lowered triglycerides and LDL-C numbers (although it’s unclear whether the improvements were related to the weight loss alone or something unique to fasting).
+Alternate day fasting improved cardiovascular risk markers, including lowered triglycerides and LDL-C numbers (although it’s unclear whether the improvements were related to the weight loss alone or something unique to fasting).5

-I discussed this last week, but it can’t hurt to mention that short-term alternate day fasting wrought improvements in LDL particle size and distribution in obese adults.
+I discussed this last week, but it can’t hurt to mention that short-term alternate day fasting wrought improvements in LDL particle size and distribution in obese adults.6

 A dietary regimen is useless without compliance.
 In fact, that’s what we’ve always said about the low-fat, low-calorie diet advice we’re inundated with: sure, they might work, but they’re impossible for most people to maintain.
-Eating Primally solves this problem, because it’s simple, easy, delicious, and satiating (you just have to enjoy cooking, or learn to), and IF is another compliance-breeding regimen that blends quite nicely with the PB.
+Eating Primally solves this problem, because it’s simple, easy, delicious, and satiating (you just have to enjoy cooking, or learn to), and intermittent fasting is another compliance-breeding regimen that blends quite nicely with the Primal Blueprint.
 A lot of Primal eaters find that fasting just kinda happens without them setting out to do it, so it’s not even a conscious struggle.
-Check it out:

-The obese (read: the ones who need the most help and often have the worst time sticking to a diet) were able to “quickly adapt” to alternate day modified fasting, which meant on fasting days they’d get 26% of their normal caloric intake.
-They were also able to maintain physical activity despite the fasting.
+Obese individuals were able to quickly adapt to alternate day modified fasting, which meant on fasting days they’d get 26% of their normal caloric intake.
+They were also able to maintain physical activity despite the fasting.7

-Heck, intermittent fasting even helped cocaine addicts stick to their treatment and rehab program.
-Not bad.
+Heck, intermittent fasting even helped cocaine addicts stick to their treatment and rehab program.8 Not bad.

-Calorie restriction is proven to fight cancer cell proliferation in mice, but researchers found that intermittent fasting was just as effective.
-In fact, here’s a review of most of the animal anti-cancer evidence.
-It’s quite compelling.
+Calorie restriction has been shown to fight cancer cell proliferation in mice, but researchers found that intermittent fasting was just as effective.9 In fact, here’s a review of most of the animal anti-cancer evidence.10 It’s quite compelling.

 Aging humans “normally” experience reductions in growth hormone.
 While it’s true that unchecked growth hormone can lead to unwanted cell proliferation (like, ya know, cancer), growth hormone therapy can really help stave off the doldrums of old age.
-Luckily, short-term fasting induces growth hormone secretion in “normal men.”
-I’m not for mainlining GH or anything, but I’m all for amping up my own production.
-Furthermore, a recent study found that resistance training actually blunted hunger for an hour.
-I’ve found this to be the case for me.
+A study found that resistance training actually blunted hunger for an hour.13 I’ve found this to be the case for me.
 If the body “needs” food right after a workout, why would hunger be blunted?
 This is why I tend to hold off on the eating post-workout.
 Every little bit helps, especially as you age.

 You’ll hear that you should never exercise on an empty stomach.
 You’ll hear that fasted training will burn your muscles and cause you to waste away.
 You’ll hear that performance will surely suffer.
 None of these things are necessarily true – and they are even less so if you are well-adapted adapted to a low-carb eating strategy.
-Fasted training can actually result in better metabolic adaptations (which mean better performance down the line), improved muscle protein synthesis, and a higher anabolic response to post-workout feeding (you’ll earn your meal and make more muscle out of it if you train on an empty stomach).
-Studies on Muslim athletes during Ramadan show no effect on performance while fasting, as well as better lipids in those who exercise and fast rather than just fast.
-When you train in a fasted state, glycogen breakdown is blunted and more fat is burnt, leaving you more glycolytic energy in the tank for when you really need it and less body fat.
+Fasted training can actually result in better metabolic adaptations23 (which mean better performance down the line), improved muscle protein synthesis,24 and a higher anabolic response to post-workout feeding25 (you’ll earn your meal and make more muscle out of it if you train on an empty stomach).
+Studies on Muslim athletes during Ramadan show no effect on performance while fasting,26 as well as a more favorable lipid profile27 in those who exercise and fast rather than just fast.
+When you train in a fasted state, glycogen breakdown is blunted28 and more fat is burned, leaving you more glycolytic energy in the tank for when you really need it and less body fat.
 Those are just a sampling of the benefits to fasted training; there are dozens more.
-Check out Martin at LeanGains (linked above) for more information on fasted training.
-It’s his specialty.

 Mental Well-being and Clarity

-You’ve heard this “advice” before, probably from an expert dietitian in some copy-and-paste article on healthy living on Yahoo!
-Health.
-It’s the mantra of the high carb crowd: failure to eat something every few hours will cause mental fog and sluggishness, so keep a banana or a granola bar on your person at all times.
+A lot of health influencers will tell you that failure to eat something every few hours will cause mental fog and sluggishness, so keep a banana or a granola bar on your person at all times.
 Of course, this is all based on an assumption that we need to supply exogenous carbs on a regular basis to properly fuel the brain.
-This notion that fasting is only the province of anorexics or “those crazy caveman dieters” has kept many people from experiencing the myriad benefits.
+This notion that fasting is only the province of anorexics or “caveman” has kept many people from experiencing the vast array of benefits.

-I maintain that one’s comfort in handling IF effortlessly does increase dramatically when you’ve reprogrammed those cells (and genes) to predispose your body to derive most of your day-to-day energy from fat, as opposed to constantly dipping into glycogen stores (as happens when we rely so much on refeeding carbs every few hours).
-It’s also why I recommend that you eat according to the PB for at least three weeks before you really start incorporating IF on a regular basis.
-I’ll be discussing this detail more in upcoming posts on IF and what I am calling “the Metabolic Paradigm Shift”.
+I maintain that one’s comfort in handling intermittent fasting effortlessly does increase dramatically when you’ve reprogrammed those cells (and genes) to predispose your body to derive most of your day-to-day energy from fat, as opposed to constantly dipping into glycogen stores (as happens when we rely so much on refeeding carbs every few hours).

-Have you tried IFing yet?
-Did you have a great, transcendent, middling, or perhaps even awful experience?
+Have you tried intermittent fasting yet?
 Let me know how intermittent fasting has worked – or hasn’t – with your lifestyle in the comment section!